ThinkDataEd/curriculum/docs/unit4/section4.md

 Cardiologists may use a decision tree to diagnose whether people are or are not having a heart attack.
 Since the late 1870’s, this method has been found to correctly diagnose a heart attack in over 95% of cases compared to correct diagnoses based on individual doctors’ expertise, which ranged between 75 and 90%.

 ##<p style="background: black; color: white; text-align: center;">**Language Objectives**</p>
-1. Students will use complex sentences to construct summary statements about their understanding of data, how it is collected, how it is used, and how to work with it.

-2. Students will engage in partner and whole group discussions and presentations to express their understanding of data science concepts.
+1. Students will engage in partner and whole group discussions to express their understanding of classification trees.

+2. Students will explain orally and in writing how to determine the accuracy of their non-linear model.

+3. Students will make connections between decision trees and linear models in writing.

 ##<p style="background: black; color: white; text-align: center;">**Data File or Data Collection Method**</p>
+<ins>*Dataset:*</ins>

+1. USMNT/NFL dataset

 <ins>*Data File:*</ins>

-1. Titanic: data(titanic)
+1. Titanic: ```data(titanic)```

+<ins>*Data Collection:*</ins>

+Students will collect data for their Team Participatory Sensing campaign.

 ##<p style="background: black; color: white; text-align: center;">**Legend for Activity Icons**</p>
 ![legend](../img/legend.png)